Weapon focus: Reducing weapon focus and its impact on criminal cases

 Pickel, Ross, and Truelove (2006) decided to take a more in depth look at these ideas and apply them specifically to reducing weapon focus.
 If weapon focus is an automatic process, then the capture of attention may be out of an eyewitness' control.
 However, if there is no automatic capture of the witness' attention, then weapon focus effect may be able to be overcome.
 Specific training can be developed to teach a person who may be at risk of an armed robbery, such as a bank teller or cashier, to perform an identification that is comparable to if there was no weapon present.
 The data indicate that weapons do not capture attention automatically and involuntarily.
 If a witness was given a lecture about weapon focus and the problems that can arise in memory formation in an incident when a weapon is present at the scene, they can more accurately identify a perpetrator of a crime.
 This shows that with proper training weapon focus effect can be overcome and an eyewitness' testimony becomes more accurate.
 These findings, however, are theoretical and need to be replicated in real world situations to really assess the usefulness of them.
 They show great promise that weapon focus effect and be counteracted by education on the topic, but they will remain theoretical until further research and implementation of the idea can be conducted.
+Later research by Pickel and Sneyd (2018) showed that subjects reported more correct details of a crime scene if the perpetrator was White compared to a Black perpetrator.
+Stereotypes regarding race where measured in the study and concluded that memory performance was not related to subject prejudices.
+Ratings showed that the subjects had a high awareness of stereotypes, and had a low endorsement of prejudices.
+The findings imply that the presence of a weapon may make it more difficult for law enforcement to bring White offenders over Black offenders to justice.